Scope

 Warm Climates

 In warm climates, central forced air systems are typically sized to the cooling load, not the heating load; thus, the furnace may be oversized for the heating load.
 A significantly oversized combustion furnace may continuously cycle on and off, rather than operating at steady state for long periods.
 Repeated short cycling is energy inefficient and can rust out the internal parts of the furnace due to the formation of condensation if the furnace repeatedly heats and cools too quickly.
 In warm climates, stay within ACCA Manual S oversizing limits for gas and oil furnaces.
 Select a furnace that combines a large blower with a smaller heating capacity.
-Or consider an alternative heating and cooling option such as ducted or ductless heat pumps.
+Or consider an alternative heating and cooling option such as traditional split heat pumps or ductless heat pumps.

 Cold Climates